Your money-making expert. Financial journalist, TV and radio personality.

 Of course, you want to know exactly what your money is going to be supporting if you decide to invest in the stock market.
 If you’re investing in a fund, you should research carefully to find out the kinds of places that your money will be invested.
 Are you happy with your funds being invested in tobacco, for instance?
 If you have particular red lines, make sure you choose an investment fund that isn’t going to cross them.

-If investing ethically is important to you (as it should be!) you might want to consider putting your money into an ethical fund.
+If investing ethically is important to you, you might want to consider putting your money into an ethical fund.
 These funds are specifically set up to fund organisations with an ethical purpose, usually around the environment.

 Lots of ethical investment funds support green energy, for example.
 You should look for ethical funds that invest in green solutions that have a strong potential for growth.
 We have an article all about ethical funds, which you can read here.